 In the limited instances where you may have given your consent for us to send you marketing emails and other promotional material, you have the right to withdraw your consent at any time.
 We include an unsubscribe option in every communication we send, but you can also withdraw your consent by emailing email@example.com.

 Access to your information, correction, portability and deletion

-We want to make sure your personal information is accurate and up to date.
+Correction – It is important that the information we hold about you is kept up to date.
+If your details change, it is your responsibility to notify us accordingly.
 You may ask us to correct or remove information you think is inaccurate by emailing email@example.com or writing to the above address.

-Objections to processing of personal data – It is your right to lodge an objection to the processing of your personal data if you feel the “grounds relating to your particular situation” apply.
-The only reasons we will be able to deny your request is if we can show compelling legitimate grounds for the processing, which override your interest, rights and freedoms, or the processing is for the establishment, exercise or defence of a legal claims.
+Objections to processing of personal data – It is your right to lodge an objection to the processing of your personal data, where the lawful basis we are relying upon is ‘legitimate interests’.
+We will refrain from processing until such time as the issue you raise is resolved or we can show compelling legitimate grounds for the processing, which override your interest, rights and freedoms.
+We may also deny your request if the processing is for the establishment, exercise or defence of a legal claim.

 Data portability – It is also your right to receive the personal data which you have given to us, in a structured, commonly used and machine-readable format and have the right to transmit that data to another controller without delay from the current controller if the processing is based on consent or on a contract, and the processing is carried out by automated means.

 - by email: email@example.com